Overcoming Common Challenges in Project Management

 3. Unrealistic Deadlines: Balancing Speed and Quality

-How to Manage Resource Constraints:
+How to Optimize Resource Allocation:

 5. Risk Management: Preparing for the Unexpected

-How to Mitigate Risks:
+How to Manage Risks:

 - Conduct a Risk Assessment: Identify potential risks at the start of the project and rank them based on likelihood and impact.